No Nice Christians!

 Now, it is fair to say that as Christians, we ought to be pleasant people to be around, but pleasant should not be our goal—loving should.
 So nice really should not be something that we strive for as an attribute even in the modern usage of the term.
 More importantly, though, we should strive to be knowledgeable in the things of God.
 To cite the old King James language, “study to show yourselves approved” (2 Timothy 2:15) because the Scriptures are profitable to prepare you for every good work (2 Timothy 3:16-17).
 Strive never to be nice—be loving, but also be knowledgeable in the Truth so that you will always be prepared to make a reasoned defense of the hope you have within you (1 Peter 3:15).

-Posted on August 22, 2009, in Uncategorized and tagged Apologetics, Covenant, deny God, Hosea 4, ignorant, knowledge of God, nescire, nice, no nice christians, stupid, true knowledge.
+Posted on August 22, 2009, in Pastoral Reflections and tagged Apologetics, Covenant, deny God, Hosea 4, ignorant, knowledge of God, nescire, nice, no nice christians, stupid, true knowledge.
 Bookmark the permalink.
 Leave a comment.